Younique is a multi-level marketing (MLM) company best known for selling beauty and skincare products.

 I’m really sorry.
 I know this is hard to accept when your inside the ‘hype bubble’ but you don’t actually own a business.
 The only thing you own are the overpriced products you paid for.

 Your website isn’t yours either, it’s on loan to you from Younique and if they go under, so do you.
-They can cancel your presenters account at any time.
-Truth is: you’re just a link in a pyramid chain.
+They can cancel your presenters account at any time without notice.
+You’re just a link in a pyramid chain.

-In the video she says Younique is in no way a pyramid scheme but I have to disagree with her definition of what a pyramid scheme is.
+In the video, she says Younique is in no way a pyramid scheme but I have to disagree with her definition:

 “A pyramid scheme is when you promise somebody that if they sign up to something that they make money by signing for it wthout having a product or service to sell.“

 This isn’t accurate.
-Most pyramid schemes have products and services they promote.
-Here’s a more accurate definition of what a pyramid scheme is:
+Most pyramid schemes have products and services.
+Here’s a more accurate Wikipedia definition of what a pyramid scheme is:

 As recruiting multiplies, recruiting becomes quickly impossible, and most members are unable to profit; as such, pyramid schemes are unsustainable and often illegal.”